Saddle-billed stork: Behaviour

-They are silent except for bill-clattering at the nest.
-Like most storks, these fly with the neck outstretched, not retracted like a heron; in flight, the large heavy bill is kept drooping somewhat below belly height, giving these birds a very unusual appearance to those who see them for the first time.
-To experienced birdwatchers on the other hand, this makes them easily recognizable even if seen from a distance.
+The saddle-billed stork is silent except for bill-clattering at the nest.
+Like most storks, it flies with the neck outstretched, not retracted like a heron; in flight, the large heavy bill is kept drooping somewhat below belly height, giving it a distinctive appearance.
+This makes it easily recognizable, even if seen from a distance.
 It has been suggested that due to the large size and unusual appearance in flight, this species is the basis for the "big bird" and kongamato cryptids.

 Habitat

-At the continental scale, saddle-billed storks preferred protected areas that have a higher extent of open water compared to areas without other storks.
+At the continental scale, the saddle-billed stork prefers protected areas that have a higher extent of open water compared to areas without other storks.
 Some of these trends may, however, be due to a bias in coverage by ornithologists of safer areas such as national parks and protected swamps that afford easier accessibility and comforts.

 Breeding

-The saddle-billed storks are solitary nesters, building massive nest platforms that are used repeatedly in successive seasons.
-Unlike many other storks, these species are often seen in pairs in the nonbreeding season suggesting a lifelong pair bond.
-They breed in forested wetlands and other floodplains in tropical lowlands.
+The saddle-billed stork is a solitary nester, building massive nest platforms that are used repeatedly in successive seasons.
+Unlike many other storks, this species is often seen in pairs in the nonbreeding season suggesting a lifelong pair bond.
+It breeds in forested wetlands and other floodplains in tropical lowlands.
 It builds a large, deep stick nest in a tree, laying one to five (typically two or three) white eggs weighing about 146 g each.
 The incubation period is 30–35 days, with another 70–100 days before the chicks fledge, with the young often remaining in the parents' territory until the next breeding season.